The moment she was told that her daughter was missing, Stephanie Johnson was sure she was dead.

 Unbeknownst to Stephanie, whose health was still poor and who was scrambling to rebuild her business, Anne-Christine began to struggle with depression.
-One day in late 1999 or early 2000, when she was in her early teens, she swallowed a load of over-the-counter pain relievers and had to have her stomach pumped in the hospital.
+One day in early 2000, not long before her fourteenth birthday, she swallowed a load of over-the-counter pain relievers and had to have her stomach pumped in the hospital.

 Stephanie was horrified.

-Fearing that she’d been failing her daughter, she decided to send her to live with her dad in Amarillo, where she also found her a therapist.
+Fearing that she’d been failing her daughter, she sent her to live with her dad in Amarillo, where she also found her a therapist.